JiazhanSong/BlockChain/README.md

 # BlockChain
-Blockchain implementation in Java with blocks, wallets, transactions, and cryptographic hashes.
+Blockchain implementation in Java with blocks, wallets, transactions, and cryptography.

 Sample output:
 ```